 If you or a loved one has been seriously injured in a Chicago car accident or Chicago truck accident, then call Chicago personal injury attorney, Aaron J. Bryant, for a free legal consultation at 312-614-1076.

-Below is a comprehensive list from a personal injury lawyer of things to do and not do if involved in a car crash:
+Below is a comprehensive list from a car accident attorney of things to do and not do if involved in a car crash:

 • Do get names, addresses, license plate and phone numbers of those drivers involved.
 This includes any witnesses.